What to Eat After a Workout to Lose Weight

-Write down amount and type of each food and beverage you consume during and after a workout.
+Add up the food and beverage calories you consume during and after a workout.
 If you go out for a post celebratory brew with friends after a bicycle ride, don't forget to include those calories.

 Compare the two numbers.
 Which one is smaller?
 Which one is bigger?

-Of course, I do not want you to become obsessive with these two numbers.
-It is more important to see if you are within your daily calorie count for the day; however, awareness of calories can help you improve your post work beverage and food choices.
+Of course, I do not want you to become obsessed with these two numbers.
+It is more important to see if you are within your daily calorie count for the day.
+However, awareness of calories can help you improve your post workout beverage and food choices.

-Note: If you exercise 90 minutes or more of intense continuous exercise, there may be some need for the extra nutrients and calories from energy bars, gels and sports drinks; however, if you go for a 30 minute walk do not fool yourself by thinking you need a sports drink afterwards.
+Note: If you exercise 90 minutes or more (and it is intense continuous exercise), there may be some need for the extra nutrients and calories from energy bars, gels and sports drinks; however, if you go for a 30 minute walk do not fool yourself by thinking you need a sports drink afterwards.

-2. Eat a healthy snack which consists of mainly carbohydrates with small amounts of lean protein and healthy fats.
-Print out this post workout healthy snacks hand out (HealthySnacks) for many easy and quick carbohydrate and protein combinations.
-Bring this hand out to the grocery store for your shopping list.
-Also, try these healthy delicious options.
+A healthy snack consists of mainly carbohydrates with small amounts of lean protein and healthy fats.
+Print out this post workout healthy snacks handout (HealthySnacks) for many easy and quick carbohydrate and protein combinations.
+Bring this handout to the grocery store for your shopping list.
+Also, try these healthy delicious options:

 Research demonstrates that those who exercise on a consistent basis have a greater chance of maintaining weight loss.
 Thus, plan ahead and make healthy post workout snack choices to help meet your weight loss goals.